TreeHacks/policies/privacy-policy.md

 -   Graduating month and year
 -   Any awards you may have won at the current TreeHacks

-You have the opportunity to decline providing any information to sponsors when you RSVP.
-Specifically, we never directly share your phone number or any demographic information.
+We never directly share your phone number or any demographic information.

 ### Stanford University